 Moving is the perfect time to edit your possessions down to the essentials.

-When you live a more minimalist lifestyle, you’ll enjoy the following benefits:
+When you live a more minimalist lifestyle of owning less, you’ll enjoy the following benefits:

-- You’ll spend less money on new stuff or fixing your current stuff.
+- You’ll spend less money on new or fixing your current stuff.

 - You’ll have more room for the items you care about, and you’ll be able to find the right items faster with less clutter.